 The Need for the SDP-4-NFP Program

 The SDP-4-NFP program was developed in response to a recognition that the management of a not-for-profit organisation is a highly challenging and demanding task environment, and that the unique nature of these enterprises requires a balancing of social and economic objectives.
-Changes to government policy and community attitudes towards charitable activities have created a more turbulent and uncertain future of many NFP organisations.
+Changes to government policy and community attitudes towards charitable activities have created a more turbulent and uncertain future for many NFP organisations.

 The program has been designed in response to this changing regulatory and funding environment experienced by the NFP sector.
 The focus is on how NFP organisations can maintain their primary objectives whilst increasing their resilience and independence from public funding.